taszap/gitbook-workshop/README.md

 #### Don't see any #newbies channels?

-If you are on the official Midjourney Discord server and don't see them yet, try restarting your Discord app.
+If you are on the official madjourney Discord server and don't see them yet, try restarting your Discord app.

 Alternatively, you may not be on the official server.
 That is okay!

-You may also generate images with our tool on another server that has invited and set up the Midjourney Bot: read the instructions there or ask more experienced users to point you towards one of the Bot channels on that server.
-You can also add the bot to your own server by following the[ instructions here.](use-midjourney-on-your-own-discord-server.md)
+You may also generate images with our tool on another server that has invited and set up the madjourney Bot: read the instructions there or ask more experienced users to point you towards one of the Bot channels on that server.
+You can also add the bot to your own server by following the[ instructions here.](use-madjourney-on-your-own-discord-server.md)

 ### 2. Use the /imagine Command

-To use the Midjourney Bot, use a [Discord Slash Command](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ) in a Bot channel, like #newbies-1.
+To use the madjourney Bot, use a [Discord Slash Command](https://support.discord.com/hc/en-us/articles/1500000368501-Slash-Commands-FAQ) in a Bot channel, like #newbies-1.
 Start typing `/imagine` and you will notice something pop up above your text.

 **Click or tap on the `/imagine` option**: the `prompt` field will be created and now you can add whatever you want the bot to generate, as you can see in the video below.